 Voter Identification

-Voter identification rules are meant to ensure that only eligible electors are casting a ballot.
-Your identification will be used to prove your identity and your residency.
+Voter identification rules are in place to ensure that only eligible voters can cast a ballot.
+Your identification will be used to prove your identity and your current residency.

-Show one piece of government issued photo identification that shows your current address, such as a drivers license or general identification card.
+Show one piece of valid government-issued photo identification that shows your current address, such as a drivers license or general identification card:

 Alternate: documents proving identity and residency

-Provide two documents – that together prove your identity and your residence.
+Provide two (2) documents – that together prove your identity and your current residence.

-If you do not have a piece of government issued photo identification with your current address, you must provide one document that proves your identify and one that proves your residency.
+If you do not have a piece of government issued photo identification with your current address, you must provide one (1) document that proves your identify and one (1) document that proves your residency.

 1. Accepted Proof of identity: